Oleg-Imanilov/terminal-graphics/README.md

 # How it works

 The main idea is to use `\u2584` char (half char filled) and change front and back colors for every character.
 This results in 2 vertical pixels per character on the screen.
-Pixel values stored in buffer. `screen.go` function renders everything in background.